kingluddite/web-dev-notes/development/workflow/git/01-intro-git.md

 $ git commit -a -m
 ```

-* the `-a` flag will commit everything
+* The `-A` flag will commit everything
-* the `-m` flag prevents you from going to `NANO` editor, and you can type your commit message directly from the terminal
+* The `-m` flag prevents you from going to `NANO` editor, and you can type your commit message directly from the terminal
-    - just make sure the commit message is inside quotes ''
+    - Just make sure the commit message is inside quotes ''

 ## The Staging Area